 "That is not what I meant."
 He stands and paces, hands locked behind his back.
 "I lied to you."

-You are not sure what to do, what to say, how to feel.
-This is not you he mourns, and though he has been fucking you for months, you're not sure now if he even sees you, or if he replaces your face with some older, more haggard, more saintly version of yourself.
+You're not sure what to do, what to say, how to feel.
+This isn't you he mourns, and though he has been fucking you for months, you're not sure now if he even sees you, or if he replaces your face with some older, more haggard, more saintly version of yourself.

 "I'm sorry for your loss," you say, and you get up and leave the apartment before he can stop you.